HuygensING/republic-project/README.md

 git clone git@github.com:HuygensING/republic-project.git
 ```

 Next, creating a settings.py file with pointers to the various elasticsearch instances and databases.
-Copy the `settings-example.py` file and fill in the correct details:
+Copy the `settings-example.py` file and fill in the correct details (ask Marijn for details):
 ```shell
 copy settings-example.py settings.py
 ```